No longer ‘hidden victims,’ children are dying as virus surges in Indonesia - The Boston Globe

 Advertisement

-The jump in child deaths coincides with the surge of the delta variant, which has swept through Southeast Asia, where vaccination rates are low, causing record outbreaks not only in Indonesia but also in Thailand, Malaysia, Myanmar and Vietnam as well.
+The jump in child deaths coincides with the surge of the Delta variant, which has swept through Southeast Asia, where vaccination rates are low, causing record outbreaks not only in Indonesia but also in Thailand, Malaysia, Myanmar, and Vietnam.

 Indonesia, the world’s fourth-most populous nation, this month overtook India and Brazil in the number of daily cases, becoming the new epicenter of the pandemic.
 The government reported nearly 50,000 new infections and 1,566 deaths among the entire population Friday.